hjupadhyay/carpoolsen/README.md

 (* NegFlags arent getting set *)
-(* Reserve confirm updates are coming twice (or not), pata nai *) (* Make Mesage list on dashboard unordered *) header dropdown not working on invite_page after editing my post on edit_post_page, submitting throws an error (TIMEZONE FIXING, VINODH is DOING THAT) (* None Reserved (random) users arent able to send message from postpage. *) (* <!-- REPORT USER --> *)
+(* Reserve confirm updates are coming twice (or not), pata nai *) (* Make Mesage list on dashboard unordered *)
+//header dropdown not working on invite_page after editing my post on edit_post_page, submitting throws an error (TIMEZONE FIXING, VINODH is DOING THAT) (* None Reserved (random) users arent able to send message from postpage. *) (* <!-- REPORT USER --> *)